ufrshubham/raylib-dart/README.md

 - This project is still work in progress and a lot of APIs from raylib are not yet exposed correctly

-- Right now it only supports Windows and Linux
+- Right now it only supports Windows and Linux (in theory Mac should also work perfectly fine).

 - This package uses a custom fork of [raylib](https://github.com/ufrshubham/raylib) added as submodule under vendors.
 So stock raylib binaries might not work.